-BIOL 302 - Ecology of Amphibians & Reptiles
+BIOL 302 - Ecology of Amphibians & Reptiles / Lab

-This course is offered as part of the Pymatuning Laboratory in conjunction with the University of Pittsburgh.
-For more information, please contact the Biology department, 724-738-2023.
+This field course is offered by the University of Pittsburgh to Slippery Rock University students who enroll in the summer program at the Pymatuning Laboratory of Ecology.
+For more information, please contact the Biology Department, 724-738-2023.

-BIOL 303 - Behavioral Ecology
+BIOL 303 - Behavioral Ecology / Lab

-This course is offered by the University of Pittsburgh to Slippery Rock University students who enroll in the summer program at the Pymatuning Laboratory of Ecology.
+This field course is offered by the University of Pittsburgh to Slippery Rock University students who enroll in the summer program at the Pymatuning Laboratory of Ecology.
+For more information, please contact the Biology Department, 724-738-2023.

-BIOL 201 General Botany OR BIOL 212 General Zoology
+BIOL 201 General Botany OR BIOL 212 General Zoology; minimum average grade of C in prerequisite course(s)

-BIOL 305 - Wetlands and Aquatic Plants
+BIOL 305 - Wetlands and Aquatic Plants / Lab